SAP1EN/Wasserstein_GAN/README.md

 <h1 align = "center"> DCGAN and Wasserstein GAN Implementation </h1>

-Below I will be implementing the DCGAN (read more [here](https://arxiv.org/abs/1511.06434) and thereafter, I will be implementing the Wasserstein GAN (read more [here](https://arxiv.org/pdf/1704.00028.pdf)).
+Below I will be implementing the DCGAN (read more [here](https://arxiv.org/abs/1511.06434)) and thereafter, I will be implementing the Wasserstein GAN (read more [here](https://arxiv.org/pdf/1704.00028.pdf)).
-First we define the generator and discriminator class for use in the DCGAN and the (improved) Wasserstein GAN:

 ***
 ### Papers Implemented: